GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-12-22 08:36:22 IST
+This content is dynamically generated in Indian Time (IST): 2025-12-22 09:40:03 IST

 Current Weather in Coimbatore:
-Temperature: 19.88 °C
+Temperature: 23.88 °C
-Condition: fog
+Condition: mist